 The power of 'yes'

 I said ‘yes’ when I had no idea how I would get it done.
 So many times in Peru, I have been asked to do something that I have had no idea how to do.
 However, every time I say ‘yes’ I learn from it.
 I learn not only how to get it done, but that I am capable of figuring it out as I go.
-I learn to be a risk taker and the art of presenting something for the first time as an expert on the topic.
-I grow because I said ‘yes.’
+I learn to be a risk taker and I perfect the art of presenting something for the first time as an expert on the topic.
+I grow because I say ‘yes.’

 I said ‘yes’ to being different and being okay with it.
 I look different but I accept it.
 I speak differently but I still speak.
 I said ‘yes’ to sharing my culture and beliefs – when they are accepted and when they are rejected.
 Sometimes I feel alone, but I don’t change who I am because I also said ‘yes’ to being me.

 It’s incredible all the goodness that can surge in to fill your life from something as simple as a three-letter word.
 And to think, I could have said ‘no.’